jamro/nodepad/README.md

 127.0.0.1 webapp.localhost
 ```

-After that configuration, `webapp` application will be available at http://webapp.localhost:3000 (assuming that you run **NodePad** on default port 3000)
+After that configuration, `webapp` application will be available at http://webapp.localhost:3000 (assuming that you run **NodePad** on default port 3000).

+Routing work for both: HTTP requests and WebSockets.